MTM6230/resources/there-was-an-old-lady.md

 # There Was an Old Lady

 ## Lyrics
-There was an old lady who swallowed a fly;
+There was an old lady who swallowed a fly;<br>
 I don't know why she swallowed a fly - perhaps she'll die!

-There was an old lady who swallowed a spider;
+There was an old lady who swallowed a spider;<br>
-That wriggled and jiggled and tickled inside her!
+That wriggled and jiggled and tickled inside her!<br>
-She swallowed the spider to catch the fly;
+She swallowed the spider to catch the fly;<br>
 I don't know why she swallowed a fly - Perhaps she'll die!

-There was an old lady who swallowed a bird;
+There was an old lady who swallowed a bird;<br>
-How absurd to swallow a bird!
+How absurd to swallow a bird!<br>
-She swallowed the bird to catch the spider;
+She swallowed the bird to catch the spider;<br>
-That wriggled and jiggled and tickled inside her!
+That wriggled and jiggled and tickled inside her!<br>
-She swallowed the spider to catch the fly;
+She swallowed the spider to catch the fly;<br>
 I don't know why she swallowed a fly - Perhaps she'll die!

-There was an old lady who swallowed a cat;
+There was an old lady who swallowed a cat;<br>
 Imagine that!
-She swallowed a cat!
+She swallowed a cat!<br>
-She swallowed the cat to catch the bird,
+She swallowed the cat to catch the bird,<br>
-She swallowed the bird to catch the spider;
+She swallowed the bird to catch the spider;<br>
-That wriggled and jiggled and tickled inside her!
+That wriggled and jiggled and tickled inside her!<br>
-She swallowed the spider to catch the fly;
+She swallowed the spider to catch the fly;<br>
 I don't know why she swallowed a fly - Perhaps she'll die!

-There was an old lady that swallowed a dog;
+There was an old lady that swallowed a dog;<br>
-What a hog, to swallow a dog!
+What a hog, to swallow a dog!<br>
-She swallowed the dog to catch the cat,
+She swallowed the dog to catch the cat,<br>
-She swallowed the cat to catch the bird,
+She swallowed the cat to catch the bird,<br>
-She swallowed the bird to catch the spider;
+She swallowed the bird to catch the spider;<br>
-That wriggled and jiggled and tickled inside her!
+That wriggled and jiggled and tickled inside her!<br>
-She swallowed the spider to catch the fly;
+She swallowed the spider to catch the fly;<br>
 I don't know why she swallowed a fly - Perhaps she'll die!

-There was an old lady who swallowed a goat;
+There was an old lady who swallowed a goat;<br>
-She just opened her throat and swallowed a goat!
+She just opened her throat and swallowed a goat!<br>
-She swallowed the goat to catch the dog,
+She swallowed the goat to catch the dog,<br>
-She swallowed the dog to catch the cat,
+She swallowed the dog to catch the cat,<br>
-She swallowed the cat to catch the bird,
+She swallowed the cat to catch the bird,<br>
-She swallowed the bird to catch the spider;
+She swallowed the bird to catch the spider;<br>
-That wriggled and jiggled and tickled inside her!
+That wriggled and jiggled and tickled inside her!<br>
-She swallowed the spider to catch the fly;
+She swallowed the spider to catch the fly;<br>
 I don't know why she swallowed a fly - Perhaps she'll die!

-There was an old lady who swallowed a cow;
+There was an old lady who swallowed a cow;<br>
-I don't know how she swallowed a cow!
+I don't know how she swallowed a cow!<br>
-She swallowed the cow to catch the goat,
+She swallowed the cow to catch the goat,<br>
-She swallowed the goat to catch the dog,
+She swallowed the goat to catch the dog,<br>
-She swallowed the dog to catch the cat,
+She swallowed the dog to catch the cat,<br>
-She swallowed the cat to catch the bird,
+She swallowed the cat to catch the bird,<br>
-She swallowed the bird to catch the spider;
+She swallowed the bird to catch the spider;<br>
-That wriggled and jiggled and tickled inside her!
+That wriggled and jiggled and tickled inside her!<br>
-She swallowed the spider to catch the fly;
+She swallowed the spider to catch the fly;<br>
 I don't know why she swallowed a fly - Perhaps she'll die!

-There was an old lady who swallowed a horse;
+There was an old lady who swallowed a horse;<br>
 ...She died, of course!

 ## Lines